 Yes.
 You can ask the Hospital Managers to let you leave hospital.
 You can do this at any time.
-The Hospital Managers are a special committee of people set up within the hospital to decide whether people should be kept in hospital.
-The Hospital Managers may want to talk to you before deciding whether to let you leave.
+The Hospital Managers are a special committee of people set up within the hospital to decide whether people should still be kept in hospital.
+They may want to talk to you before deciding whether to let you leave.

-If you want to do this, you can write to the Hospital Managers at your local Mental Health Act Office at either:
+You can write to the Hospital Managers at your local Mental Health Act Office at either: